Mahlon Haines: Boy Scouts

 Haines owned 300 acres of fields and woodlands in eastern York County and beginning in 1941, he hosted a special "Haines Safari" gathering of area Boy Scouts there about every five years to celebrate his birthday.
 After the fifth such gathering in 1960, Haines donated the land to the York-Adams Area Council of Boy Scouts.
 Known as "Wizard Ranch", the scouts have year-round camping on the grounds and continue to organize "Wizard Safari" events there every four to five years, drawing thousands of attendees.
 Haines received the Silver Antelope Award from the scouts in 1944.
 The Lancaster County Conservancy bought the Wizard Ranch land in 2018, to become part of the Hellam Hills Nature Preserve, and still allow the scouts to use it for safari events and camping.
+In May 2023, the Wizard Ranch land opened to the public with two hiking trails and a new parking area off Accomac Road.

 Shoe House

 It was in 1948 that he began construction of the Haines Shoe House in Hallam with three bedrooms, two bathrooms, a kitchen, and a living room.
 Via a newspaper ad in July 1949, he publicly thanked 20 local businesses that had a part in the project.
 Its exterior modeled after a work boot, Haines lived in the house briefly before using it to host older couples and honeymooners affiliated with his shoe stores, providing them with a free weekend in the house, the service of his staff, and a free pair of shoes.
 The house was offered to the public for rent in the 1950s.